Buyaki01/pearls-makeup/README.md

 # pearls-makeup

-> Working with data from the [Makeup API](http://makeup-api.herokuapp.com/api/v1/products.json).
-Build a web application that has information about the products available for makeup brands that are stated in the homepage.
+> Pearls makeup has different makeup brands whereby when you click on the makeup brand, it takes you to the products of that makeup brand.

 ## Built With